brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Get Started](../img/register1.jpg "Get started")

 Click the __"get started free"__ button.
-Theis will bering up a screen for you to enter your personal information.
+This will bring up a screen for you to enter your personal information.

 ![Create free your account](../img/register2.jpg "Create your free account")